CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 * It returns a table (set) of type `(name text, geom geometry)`.
 * The function body is a simple `SELECT` query which uses the input parameter as part of a `ILIKE` filter, and returns a column list matching the output table definition.
+* The geometry values are assumed to carry an SRID specified in the queried table.
 * The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within a transaction context multiple calls with the same inputs will return the same outputs.
 It is not marked as `IMMUTABLE` because changes in the base table can change the outputs over time, even for the same inputs.
 * The function is declared as `PARALLEL SAFE` because it doesn't depend on any state that might be altered by making multiple concurrent calls to the function.